tbalza/tbalza-blog-hugo/content/posts/docker_wordpress/docker_wordpress.md

 > WordPress rose to popularity quickly because of its up-to-date development framework, extensive feature set, flexibility, rapid and multilingual publishing ability, multi-author support, and thriving community.
 Thousands of free and commercial themes and plugins are available to extend and personalize WordPress for just about every situation.
 (From [bitnami.com](https://bitnami.com/stack/wordpress))

-Traditionally, WordPress operates as a monolithic application.
-However, by leveraging Docker, AWS RDS, and EFS, we can transform it into a stateless architecture.
+Even though WordPress operates as a monolithic application, by leveraging Docker, AWS RDS, and EFS, we can transform it into a stateless architecture.
 This decouples the computing layer from the rest of the infrastructure, enhancing flexibility.
 Specifically, it allows us to run multiple servers behind load balancers, thereby achieving high availability.

 In this setup, Docker containers play a crucial role by encapsulating the WordPress application, making it portable and consistent across different computing environments.
 This ties into the broader architectural tiers by ensuring the application layer is both scalable and resilient.